bruits/maudit/website/content/docs/routing.md

 }
 ```

-This struct can also be used when defining the `Page` implementation, making it possible to access the parameters in a type-safe way.
-For more information on how to use the `Params` derive, see the [TODO](TODO) section.
+This struct can also be used when implementing the `Page` trait, making it possible to access the parameters in a type-safe way.

 ```rust
 #[derive(Params)]